Hyperbolic Heegaard splittings and Dehn twists: The proof of Proposition

 In order to conclude, it is enough to bound the length of at least one of the $h_j$.
-Indeed, since $\beta$ is isotopic to the double of any arc $h_j$, we have that ${\rm Length}(\bar{\beta})$ is less than or equal to twice the length of $h_j$ for all $1\leq j\leq v$.
+Indeed, since $\beta$ is freely homotopic to the double of any arc $h_j$, we have that ${\rm Length}(\bar{\beta})$ is less than or equal to twice the length of $h_j$ for all $1\leq j\leq v$.